-This document defines another type of Resource Certificate, which is referred to as a "BGPSEC Router Certificate".
-The purpose of this [Page 3] certificate is explained in Section 1 and falls within the scope of appropriate uses defined within [RFC6484].
-The issuance of BGPSEC Router Certificates has minimal impact on RPKI CAs because the RPKI CA certificate and CRL profile remain unchanged (i.e., they are as specified in [RFC6487]).
-Further, the algorithms used to generate RPKI CA certificates that issue the BGPSEC Router Certificates and the CRLs necessary to check the validity of the BGPSEC Router Certificates remain unchanged (i.e., they are as specified in [RFC6485]).
-The only impact is that the RPKI CAs will need to be able to process a profiled certificate request (see Section 5) signed with algorithms found in [ID.sidr-bgpsec-algs].
-The use of BGPSEC Router Certificates in no way affects RPKI RPs that process Manifests and ROAs because the public key found in the BGPSEC Router Certificate is only ever used to verify the signature on the BGPSEC certificate request (only CAs process these) and the signature on a BGPSEC Update Message [ID.sidr-bgpsec-protocol] (only BGPSEC routers process these).
-Only the differences between this profile and the profile in [RFC6487] are listed.
-Note that BGPSEC Router Certificates are EE certificates and as such there is no impact on process described in [RFC6916].
-3. Updates to [RFC6487] 3.1 BGPSEC Router Certificate Fields A BGPSEC Router Certificate is a valid X.509 public key certificate, consistent with the PKIX profile [RFC5280], containing the fields listed in this section.
-This profile is also based on [RFC6487] and only the differences between this profile and the profile in [RFC6487] are listed.
+3.1 BGPsec Router Certificate Fields

+A BGPsec Router Certificate is a valid X.509 public key certificate, consistent with the PKIX profile [RFC5280], containing the fields listed in this section.
+This profile is also based on [RFC6487] and only the differences between this profile and the profile in [RFC6487] are specified below.

 3.1.1.1.
+Subject

-Subject This field identifies the router to which the certificate has been issued.
+This field identifies the router to which the certificate has been issued.
 Consistent with [RFC6487], only two attributes are allowed in the Subject field: common name and serial number.
 Moreover, the only common name encoding options that are supported are printableString and UTF8String.
-For BGPSEC Router Certificates, it is RECOMMENDED that the common name attribute contain the literal string "ROUTER-" followed by the 32-bit AS Number [RFC3779] encoded as eight hexadecimal digits and that the serial number attribute contain the 32-bit BGP Identifier [RFC4271] (i.e., the router ID) encoded as eight hexadecimal digits.
+For BGPsec Router Certificates, it is RECOMMENDED that the common name attribute contain the literal string "ROUTER-" followed by the 32-bit AS Number [RFC3779] encoded as eight hexadecimal digits and that the serial number attribute contain the 32-bit BGP Identifier [RFC4271] (i.e., the router ID) encoded as eight hexadecimal digits.
 If there is more than one AS number, the choice of which to include in the common name is at the discretion of the Issuer.
 If the same certificate is issued to more than one router (hence the private key is shared among these routers), the choice of the router ID used in this name is at the discretion of the Issuer.
-Note that router IDs are not guaranteed to be unique across the Internet, and thus the Subject name in a BGPSEC Router Certificate issued using this convention also is not guaranteed to be unique across different issuers.
+Note that router IDs are not guaranteed to be unique across the Internet, and thus the Subject name in a BGPsec Router Certificate issued using this convention also is not quaranteed to be unique across different issuers.
 However, each certificate issued by an individual CA MUST contain a Subject name that is unique within that context.

 3.1.2.
-Subject Public Key Info Refer to section 3.1 of [ID.sidr-bqpsec-alqs].
+Subject Public Key Info

+Refer to section 3.1 of [ID.sidr-bqpsec-algs].